s2135678/SoftwareDevelopment/UI_design.md

 **Community dropdown**
 * Shows preview of recent posts from the game community.
-* ‘Go To Community Page’ button directs user to the corresponding community page.
+* ‘Go To Community Page’ button directs user to the game-specific community page.

 **Rules dropdown**
 * Preview of official rules are displayed.
 Click ‘Expand’ to view all rules.
-* Users can add rules using text fields.
+* Users can suggest a rule using text fields.
 This will be sent to the game publisher for approval.
 Click ‘Submit’ to add a rule.
 * Users can scroll down to preview recent updates from publishers.
 Click ‘Expand’ to view all updates.

 **FAQ dropdown**